CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 ​
 Running in OS X:
 ​
-* The first time I execute MyCrypto, I will see the following warning message, I can safely click on the "Open" button to start the application.
+* The first time you execute MyCrypto, you will see the following warning message, you can safely click on the "Open" button to start the application.
 ​
 ​
 ## Installing Go Ethereum Tools